 To give it more context, if User A visits your site once and views two pages and User B visits your site twice and views three pages, you end up with two users, three sessions, and five pageviews.

-If your average bounce rate is, say, 60%, this means that 60% of the people who come to your website leave after only viewing the page they entered on.
-People are either coming to your site and finding exactly what need, or leave to find it somewhere else.
+Let’s say your average bounce rate is 60%; this means 60% of the people who come to your website leave after only viewing the first page they entered.
+People are either coming to your site and finding exactly what they need, or they’re leaving to find it somewhere else.
 Either way, you want to make sure that once your visitors land on a page, they’re compelled to explore the rest of your website.

 If your goal is to convert more visitors into buyers, it’s important to understand the navigation path visitors took through your site.
 Your exit rate can guide you to the areas on which your visitors leave your website before converting.

 Some of your pages may inherently have a high exit rate, like a basic contact or order receipt page.
 However, if your products or services pages are tracking high exit numbers, you’re likely losing out on revenue.
 Take a closer look at these pages and consider tweaking the content or call-to-action so your visitors are clear on the next step of their journey through your site.